-Consistent with its mission “to provide higher education and intellectual leadership for its service areas,” UofSC Salkehatchie establishes the following policies:
+Consistent with its mission “to provide higher education and intellectual leadership for its service areas,” USC Salkehatchie establishes the following policies:

-- UofSC Salkehatchie is committed to the financial literacy of our students.
+- USC Salkehatchie is committed to the financial literacy of our students.
 The office of Financial Aid conducts financial literacy sessions at high schools in the institution’s service area.
-With continued focus on providing affordable course offerings, UofSC Salkehatchie offers application fee waivers throughout the year to prospective students, as needed.
+With continued focus on providing affordable course offerings, USC Salkehatchie offers application fee waivers throughout the year to prospective students, as needed.

 The University of South Carolina Salkehatchie strives to provide an opportunity to any student who is capable of benefiting from a college education and shows promise of successfully completing that education.
 The University encourages all qualified persons to apply.
 Equal educational opportunities are offered to students regardless of race, sex, religion, color, or national origin.